JohnPetere/sams-Cake-Stands-React/README.md

 - JavaScript
 ## TODO
 - Fake Content
+- Fix fonts not loading
+- viewport not working?
 ### If TIME
 - Figure how to get fonts to load...
-- Load in content programatically
+- Load in content programatically ?
+-
 ## Completed
 - Login Page
 - Nav Bar Module